kentrevis287/Snake_ECE287/Report.md

 Features include:
   * A moving Snake that eats "apples" to grow 4 blocks.
   * A win state (when your score reaches 16).
-  * A psuedo-lose state (when the player's snake hits the border or enemy snake).
+  * A lose state (when the player's snake hits the border or enemy snake).
   * Raised difficulty:
   	* After eating a fourth apple, the apples will begin to move at a speed relative to the size of the snake.
 As the snake gets bigger, the apple moves faster.
- 	* An enemy snake that appears after the player eats their first apple.
+ 	* An enemy snake appears after the player eats their first apple.
 The snake grows bigger at the same rate of the player snake, 4 blocks at a time.
  	* A score counter, which are tally marks that increment by 1.
 Once you reach a multiple of five, the tally is represented as a big block.

 #### Implementation